Constraining primordial black hole abundance with Insight-HXMT: The photon flux from PBH evaporation

 where $M_{P}$ is the Planck mass.

 Among the particles produced by Hawking radiation, some can give rise to unstable particles, such as hadrons formed through the fragmentation of gluons and quarks~\cite{MacGibbon:1990zk,MacGibbon:1991tj}.
 These unstable particles undergo decay, producing stable secondary particles.
-In our work, we primarily focus on photons generated by Hawking radiation, including those directly emitted, secondary photons resulting from the decay of unstable particles produced by Hawking radiation, and photons produced via the annihilation of positrons emitted by Hawking radiation with electrons in the surrounding environment.
-The code {\tt BlackHawk} employs to compute the photon and positron spectra generated by Hawking radiation~\cite{Arbey:2019mbc}.
+In our work, we primarily focus on photons generated by Hawking radiation, including those directly emitted, secondary photons resulting from the decay of unstable particles produced by Hawking radiation, and photons produced via the annihilation of positrons emitted by Hawking radiation with electrons in the surrounding environment. {Photons from other processes, such as in-flight annihilation, are not included in this study as their contribution to the total photon flux is negligible.
+Detailed calculations in Ref.~\cite{Tan:2024nbx} show that the photon flux yield from in-flight annihilation is approximately four orders of magnitude lower than the primary photon flux of Hawking radiation.} We use the code \texttt{BlackHawk} to compute the photon and positron spectra generated by Hawking radiation~\cite{Arbey:2019mbc}.